dotnet/runtimelab/samples/HelloWorld/README.md

-# Building a Hello World console app with CoreRT
+# Building a Hello World console app with NativeAOT

-CoreRT is an AOT-optimized .NET Core runtime.
-This document will guide you through compiling a .NET Core Console application with CoreRT.
+NativeAOT is an AOT-optimized .NET Core runtime.
+This document will guide you through compiling a .NET Core Console application with NativeAOT.

 _Please ensure that [pre-requisites](../../docs/using-nativeaot/prerequisites.md) are installed._